tomas-fryza/avr-course/lab2-gpio/README.md

    >
    > **Note:** Understanding C Pointers: A Beginner's Guide is available [here](https://www.codewithc.com/understanding-c-pointers-beginners-guide/).
 Explanation of how to pass an IO port as a parameter to a function is given [here](https://www.eit.lth.se/fileadmin/eit/courses/eita15/avr-libc-user-manual-2.0.0/FAQ.html#faq_port_pass).

-3. In `main.c` comment binary operations with control registers (DDRB, PORTB) and rewrite the application with library functions.
+3. In `main.c` comment bitwise operations with control registers (DDRB, PORTB) and rewrite the application with library functions.

-4. On a breadboard, connect a LED or a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (3-pin LED) and resistor(s) to pin(s) PB2 (and PB3).
+4. On a breadboard, connect a LED or a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (3-pin LED) and resistor(s) to pin(s) PB0 (and PB1).
 Develop the code to achieve alternating blinking of two LEDs.

 5. On a breadboard, connect an active-low push button to pin PD2.
 In your code, activate the internal pull-up resistor on this pin.
 Make the LEDs blink only when the button is pressed.